ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

 An experimental firmware version can be built for any autopilot by:

-- Adding the line "define AP_OPENDRONEID_ENABLED 1" to its hwdef.dat file, or simply building with the  waf build option, ``--enable-opendroneid``
+- Adding the line "define AP_OPENDRONEID_ENABLED 1" to its hwdef.dat file, or simply building with the  waf configure option, ``--enable-opendroneid``
-- Adding the waf build option, ``--enable-firmware-checking``, will add another tamper proofing check.
+- Adding the waf configure option, ``--enable-firmware-checking``, will add another tamper proofing check.
 If enabled, a bootloader will not run firmware with a different board ID.
 This extends the protection already afforded by using a unique board ID for OpenDroneID enabled autopilots that will reject normal attempts of loading firmware without the necessary functions and parameters required for compliance.

 Testing